perezjoan/CDPC---ICCSA-2024-Protocol/README.md

 - **Road continuity**: [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Dwellings%20-%20Population%20-%20Catchment%20areas)
 The aim of this section is to analyze road continuity, including notable local connectivity averages related to global connectivity averages.
 The work on this section is put on hold, but a light version of this protocol has been implemented in the first step of the light protocol discussed below.

-- **Road continuity - Dwellings - Population - Catchment areas / Light protocol version**: [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Road%20continuity%20-%20Dwellings%20-%20Population%20-%20Catchment%20area%20(light%20protocol))
+- **Road continuity - Dwellings - Population - Catchment areas / ICCSA 2024 Protocol version**: [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Road%20continuity%20-%20Dwellings%20-%20Population%20-%20Catchment%20area%20(light%20protocol))

 This section is a light protocol version of Dwellings - Population - Catchment areas [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Dwellings%20-%20Population%20-%20Catchment%20areas) As compared to the main version (under developement), the light version protocol does not implement configurational analysis, spatial lags for the morphometry indicators, test of complete spatial randomness (CSR), zero-truncated Poisson or negative binomial regressions for the dwelling estimations, use of disaggregated census data or network distance for the catchment areas.
 A sample data that contains information on several municipalities, buildings, and roads in both southern and northern France is associated with this section.
 This sample data can be downloaded from [Zenodo](xx).
 The sample data enables the execution of all algorithms mentioned above.
 Additionally, it contains the results of each section, thus allowing to run the algorithms independently.